 - Drain on paper towels

-- Serve with your favourite dipping sauce or try my recipe for spicy lime dipping sauce.
+- Serve with your favourite dipping sauce.

 Lime dipping sauce